Joshuaalbert/jaxns/README.md

 # Change Log

+4 Nov, 2024 -- JAXNS 2.6.4 released.
+Resolved bias when using phantom points.

 1 Oct, 2024 -- JAXNS 2.6.3 released.
 Enable pytrees in context.

 25 Sep, 2024 -- JAXNS 2.6.2 released.
 Fixed some important (not so edge) cases.
 Made faster.
 Handle no seed scenarios.